martindevans/martindevans.me/_posts/2020-09-16-The-Yard-Sale.md

 **The Big Board** is a practical framework for holistic design iteration detailed by [Zak McClendon](https://twitter.com/zakmcc) in [this video](https://www.youtube.com/watch?v=PkZoGDKy_L4).

 In a highly creative project like a game the project will often start out with a poorly defined game concept and each member of the team will have different ideas about exactly what that concept means.
 Furthermore there will be a huge number of desirable features that are not _critical_ to the concept but are desirable.
 Resolving the inevitable creative conflicts between incompatible ideas and low priority ideas is critical to a well designed game.
-The Big Board is a _process_ to help with this - the most important part of it is not the final artifact (a board full of cards) but is instead the collaborative process of creating the board.
+The Big Board is a _process_ to help with this - the most important part of it is not the final artefact (a board full of cards) but is instead the collaborative process of creating the board.
 The big board helps everyone on the team understand the creative tradeoffs being made, reduces the scope of creative differences and helps tackle scope creep.

 # The Process